-IOINT INSTRUMENTATION
+JOINT INSTRUMENTATION

-Eight magnetoresistive linear angle sensors (KMA210) with neodymium ring magnets are used to measure the angular position for each instrumented joint.
+Magnetoresistive linear angle sensors (KMA210) with neodymium ring magnets are used to measure the angular position for each joint which is instrumented.
+There are eight total sensors on the current Instrumented Hand.
 The thumb has sensors at the CPC1, CPC2, MCP, and IP joints.
-The index and middle fingers have sensors at the MCP and PIP joints.
+The index and middle fingers also have sensors at the MCP and PIP joints.
 The layout of joints can be seen in Fig. 2.
 A cover holds the magnetoresistive sensor in place alongside each joint to rigidly anchor the sensor as the neodymium ring magnet rotates with joint motion.
 Fig. 4(b) shows the sensor setup.
-The measurements are processed through C++ code that based on the Mechatronics Engine and Library [26].
+The magnetic orientation determines the voltage output from the sensor, which is measured by a Quanser Q8-USB DAQ.
+The measurements are processed through C++ code that based on the Mechatronics Engine and Library [23].

 To obtain accurate angle readings from the magnetoresistive sensor, it is necessary to calibrate each joint due to factors that arise during assembly, such as variations in magnet orientation and distance between the magnet and sensor.
-Each joint on the thumb and fingers is marked at 30° and 15° intervals, respectively, as seen in Fig. 4(b).
+Each joint on the thumb is marked at 30° intervals to provide a visual cue for the joint's rotation.
+Each joint on the other fingers is marked at 15° intervals for more precise measurement, as seen in Fig. 4(b).

 During initial calibration testing, significant magnetic interference was observed between the sensors on the index and middle fingers.
-As a solution, the sensors and magnets were placed on the opposite sides of each finger which significantly reduced magnetic interference and provided more accurate angle readings.
+As a solution, the sensors and magnets were placed on the opposite sides of each finger to create space between the magnets.
+This significantly reduced magnetic interference and provided more accurate angle readings.